geist-us/Label-Ideation/Whitepaper.md

 *worlding.build@protonmail.com*

 **Abstract.**
+GEIST is an artist and customer owned record label built on a tokenized structure.
 A purely tokenized music recording label would allow for artists and customers to share equity in the project and contribute to its development in novel ways.
 Fostering an intimate relationship between artists on the label and its consumers creates a lasting, mutual investment in the success of both parties.
 Firstly, we imagine a label that is like a one-time subscription service for digital music.
-The price of entry into the system is negligible or inoffensive.
+The price of entry into the system is negligible or inoffensive and in return the customer receives a tokenized membership.
 Once in the ecosystem, the artists on the label are able to airdrop, or directly send, tokenized music to the consumers.
 As NFTs allow for rapid, frictionless commerce, we rely on the consumers valuing the music as they see fit, while the label collects royalties from token sales.
 This effectively turns our 'club members' into distributors and entrepreneurs for our digital music tokens.
-We propose a business structure where the revenue of the label is represented by a fungible token, here called GSTC.
+Secondly, we propose a business structure where the revenue of the label is represented by a fungible token, here called GSTC.
 We enable the revenue of the token to be split amongst token